yihui/yihui.org/content/tinytex/_index.md

 I'd like to thank the TeX Live team for the great work, without which TinyTeX wouldn't be possible.
 I'm particularly grateful that they offered the options to remove source code and documentation from the installation.

 I cannot thank [Peng Zhao](http://www.pzhao.org) and [Miao Yu](https://yufree.cn) enough for their extremely careful and patient [testing](https://d.cosx.org/d/419672) as well as the very useful feedback.
 Several other users also helped test the beta version, including [Carl Boettiger](https://www.carlboettiger.info), [TC](http://tc.rbind.io), [Ce Gao](https://github.com/gaocegege), and [Xiangyun Huang](https://github.com/XiangyunHuang).
 The hex logo was designed by [Hao Zhu](https://github.com/haozhu233).

+[^1]: If not, you know how to add it to `PATH`, just because you are a Linux user!
+Note that you can change the directory where TinyTeX (or the underlying `tlmgr` utility respectively) places symlinks of executables via setting `tlmgr`'s `sys_bin` option.
+See [issue #365](https://github.com/rstudio/tinytex/issues/365) for details.

+[^2]: Your anti-virus software might warn against certain `*.dll` files, and you may want to trust these files.
+However, I'm not a Windows expert, so I'll leave the decision to yourself.

+[^3]: Click the Start menu, Run, type `cmd` to open a command window, and type `echo %APPDATA%` to figure out the actual path if you are curious.

+[^4]: Add a forward slash before the filename for an exact match.
+Without the slash, other packages may be matched, e.g., `chemtimes.sty`.